 Treatment for Puppy Plant Poisoning

 Different plant poisons require very specific first aid.
 Usually, that will be to either induce vomiting or give milk or water to wash out the mouth, neutralize the poison and/or dilute the toxicity.

 Making the pet vomit the wrong poisonous plant, though, could make a serious situation even more deadly, so you must know what to do for each type of plant.
-If you're not sure, you should definitely consult your veterinarian.
+If you're not sure, definitely consult your veterinarian.